pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 {{< learner-task-help >}}

+You will need `while True:` followed by an _indented_ line of code.

+{{< learner-task-help >}}

 {{< jr-commit add-broadcast-drop-apple-loop edit-script >}}

 {{< /learner-task >}}

 If you try the game now, it doesn’t work!
-What's happening is that we’ve told the Apple to `hide()` itself when it’s caught, but we haven’t told it to `show()` itself when it starts dropping.
+What's happening is that we’ve told the apple to `hide()` itself when it’s caught, but we haven’t told it to `show()` itself when it starts dropping.

 {{< learner-task >}}

 Fix this!
-Work out where, **in the Apple's script**, you need to add a line of code which makes the Apple show itself.
+Work out where, **in the `Apple`'s script**, you need to add a line of code which makes the apple show itself.

+{{< learner-task-help >}}

+In the apple's script, there are two main sections.
+The first section chooses a random place to go to, and then goes to that place.
+The second section is the `while` loop which moves the apple down the screen.
+Just before the `while` loop (so at the end of the first, "set-up" section) is a good place to put the `self.show()` we need.

 {{< learner-task-help >}}